jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

     clipped_gradients, norm = tf.clip_by_global_norm(gradients, 5.0)
 ```

-If the gradient reach above 5.0, the gradient will rescale according to the ratio $$ \frac{5}{\text{norm of the gradient}} $$.
+If the gradient reaches above 5.0, the gradients are rescaled according to the ratio $$ \frac{5}{\text{norm of the gradient}} $$.
 (L2 norm is the length of the vector.)
 ```
 global_norm = sqrt(sum([l2norm(t)**2 for t in t_list]))
 t_list[i] * clip_norm / max(global_norm, clip_norm)
 ````

 ### Classification

 A very important part of deep learning is classification.
-We have mentioned face detection and object recognition before.
+We mention face detection and object recognition before.
 These are classification problems asking the question: what is this?
-For example, for Pieter to safely walk in the street, he needs to learn what is a traffic light, is the pedestrian faceing him or not.
-Other non-visual problems include how can we classify an email as a spam or not, approve or disapprove a loan etc...
+For example, for Android Pieter to safely walk in a street, he needs to learn what is a traffic light, is the pedestrian faceing him or not.
+Classification applies to non-visual problems also.
+We classify whether an email is a spam, or approve/disapprove a loan etc...

 <div class="imgcap">
 <img src="/assets/dl/street2.jpg" style="border:none;width:40%">
 </div>

 Like solving regression problem using DL, we use a deep network to compute a value.
-In classification, we call this value **a score**.
-We apply a classifier to convert this score to a probability.
-To train the network, the training dataset will provide the answers to the classification (school bus, truck, airplane) which we call **true label**.
+In classification, we call this **a score**.
+We apply a classifier to convert the score to a probability value.
+To train the network, the training dataset provides the answers to the classification (like classify an image as a school bus/truck/airplane) which we call **true label**.

 #### Logistic function (sigmoid function)

-A score compute by a network can have any value.
-We need a classifier to squash it to a probabilty value between 0 and 1.
-For a "yes" or "no" type of prediction (the email is/is not a spamm, the drug test is positive or negative), we can apply a logistic function (sigmoid function) to the score value.
+A score compute by a network takes on any value.
+A classifier squashes it to a probabilty value between 0 and 1.
+For a "yes" or "no" type of prediction (the email is/is not a spamm, the drug test is positive/negative), we apply a **logistic function** (also called a sigmoid function) to the score value.
 If the output probability is lower than 0.5, we predict "no", otherwise we predict "yes".

 $$
 p = \sigma(score) = \frac{1}{1 + e^{-score}}